Compare Refinance Rates Today

 1. Speak to your current mortgage company

-It never hurts to see if your current mortgage will lower your rate, even with rocky credit.
+It never hurts to call your current mortgage lender to see if they’ll lower your rate, even with credit blemishes.
 Depending on how long you’ve had your mortgage, they may offer you a new rate or better terms to keep your business.
-However, you should still compare rates with three to five other lenders to make sure you’re getting the best deal.
+However, you should still shop around: comparing rates with three to five other lenders ensures you’re getting the best deal.

 2. Check out an FHA streamline refinance

 If your current mortgage is backed by the Federal Housing Administration (an FHA loan), you may qualify for an FHA streamline refinance.
-You won’t need income documentation or a home appraisal, though you’ll need to prove you’ve made payments on time the past 12 months.
-A few drawbacks: You can’t roll costs into the loan, unless you get an appraisal or ask the lender to increase your interest rate, and you’ll have to pay FHA mortgage insurance again.
+You won’t need income documentation or a home appraisal, though you’ll need to prove you’ve made payments on time over the past 12 months.

 3. Try a regular FHA refinance

-A key advantage of an FHA refinance versus a conventional refinance is you can borrow up to 97.75% of the appraised value of your home with a credit score as low as 580 — the conventional minimum score is 620.
-Credit scores don’t impact FHA mortgage insurance premiums, so this could save you hundreds of dollars monthly compared to conventional mortgage insurance premiums, which are credit-score driven.
+A key advantage of an FHA refinance versus a conventional loan refinance is you can borrow up to 97.75% of your home’s appraised value with a credit score as low as 580 — the conventional minimum score is 620.
+Credit scores don’t impact FHA mortgage insurance premiums, so this could save you hundreds of dollars monthly compared to conventional mortgage insurance premiums, which are credit score-driven.

 4. Consider an FHA cash-out refinance